leffjesh/invasive-data-prep/README.md

 invasive-data-prep
 ==================
-This is an ArcGIS python toolbox with a tool to create UUIDs for a specified layer in a specified attribute.

 Requirements:

 You must have ArcGIS installed in order to use this.
-Developed with ArcGIS 10.1 install.
+Developed with ArcGIS 10.1 SP1 install, but probably works on new versions.

 Background:

-iMap is a tool used by some USA state entities to manage and share invasive species data (all taxa).
+iMap is a tool used by some US and Canadian state/province entities to manage and share invasive species data (all taxa).
 The process of prepping data from various partners and entities within a state has fallen to the state's iMap data administrator.
 This task often results in similar data management challenges, of which this tool seeks to automate some.
 Currently, it only supports processing of point observation data.
 Coding contributions are welcome.
 Future work is detailed below.

+Issues?

 Github allows for "issues" to be submitted on any project, so use that if you have any trouble so that there is a record for other to peruse.

 Setup: